bpfree/stellwagen_cable/README.md

 works (including their SASI model).
 The boulder ridges were a polygon layer provided by USGS which were rasterized and added to the sediment raster to give it a 4th value (1-mud, 2-sand, 3-gravel, 4-boulder)."

-The slope data required opening the data in ArcGIS Pro (version 3.0.2) and exporting the raster data from the geodatabase to usable formats in R (.GRID and .TIFF).
-Before a linear regression was applied, only slope values within the study region got extracted; this kept the rescaled values between the minimum and maximum slope values possible within the study area.

 | **Value** | **Score** | **Classification** |
 |---------------|---------------|---------------|
 | 1 - 75 | 1 | Mud |
 | 76 - 165 | 2 | Sand |
 | 166 - 255 | 3 | Gravel |
 | NA | 4 | Boulder |

+Data for the Stellwagen Critical Sand Lance Habitat polygon additional were shared by [Michael Thompson](mailto:michael.a.thompson@noaa.gov) for inclusion into the model's third iteration.
+These data were shared since this dataset "covers most major areas but not all of the sand lance that are fundamental to the sanctuary."

+The slope data required opening the data in ArcGIS Pro (version 3.0.2) and exporting the raster data from the geodatabase to usable formats in R (.GRID and .TIFF).
+Before a linear regression was applied, only slope values within the study region got extracted; this kept the rescaled values between the minimum and maximum slope values possible within the study area.

 ### Methods
 #### Costs